14 Of The Greatest And Most Famous Brazilian Singers Of All Time

 11. Djavan

-Djavan Caetano Viana, known by his stage name Djavan, began his career writing television soundtracks but grew more popular as a singer and composer in the late 70s.
+Djavan Caetano Viana, known by his stage name Djavan, began his career writing television soundtracks.
+However, he grew more popular as a singer and composer in the late 1970s.

-Djavan was born in the state of Alagoas, which later became the namesake of one of his popular compositions.
+Djavan was born in the state of Alagoas, which later became the namesake of one of his famous compositions, released in 1978 on his eponymous album.

 Djavan has led a prolific career, with 28 recordings under his name, countless other guest appearances, and performances of his compositions by Carmen McRae and Al Jarreau, among others.